GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/config.md

  If the cache expands you will see an increase in the available free space.
 [official documentation](https://javadoc.io/static/net.openhft/chronicle-map/3.20.83/net/openhft/chronicle/map/ChronicleMap.html#percentageFreeSpace--)

-* `percentageHotKeys`
-: The percentage of _hot_ keys that can be kept in-memory.
-When performing evictions, _hot_ keys will be preserved and only _cold_ keys will be evicted from chronicle-map, in random order.

-This value implies a trade-off between eviction speed and eviction accuracy.

-The smaller the number of hotKeys allocated, the quicker the eviction phase will be.
-However, this will increase the chance of evicting entries that were recently accessed.

-Conversely, the higher the number of hotKeys allocated, the higher will be the accuracy in evicting only recently accessed keys, at the price of a longer time spent doing evictions.

-In order to ensure there is always a cold entry to be evicted, the number of `percentageHotKeys` always needs to be less than `maxEntries`.

 *Constraints*: [1-99]
 *Default*: 50